pisv/gethandly.wiki-playground/Step-One.md

 is a bit more involved, since there are several ways in which a project can change: it may be closed or (re-)opened, its description may change, etc.
 We spare you the details because they add nothing substantial to discussion.
-If you are interested, you can study yourself the complete implementation of the `FooDeltaProcessor` and the corresponding `FooModelTest`.
+If you are interested, you can study the complete implementation of the `FooDeltaProcessor` and the corresponding `FooModelTest`.

 ## Closing Step One